MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Composite-Vendor.md

 > [!NOTE]
 >
-> All GST attributes to be stored along with the transaction for GST Settlement and generating GST returns for government authorities.
+> All relevant GST attributes are stored along with the GST transactions for GST Settlement and generating GST returns for government authorities.